-- identifying and nominating candidates for directorship; - establishing criteria for Board membership, including desired qualifications, skills, experience and competencies; - reviewing current and anticipated Board membership requirements, including: - establishing and overseeing processes for the review of the performance of individual directors and the Board as a whole: - assessing the extent to which the required skills are represented on the Board and the necessary and desirable competencies of Board members; and - assessing the time commitments of non-executive directors and whether candidates (having regard to other commitments) can meet these commitments, and - consideration of the results of the performance assessment of individual directors and determining its endorsement of the directors to stand for re-election at the next annual general meeting. - providing to shareholders all material information in its possession relevant to a decision on whether or not to elect or re-elect a director, including: - biographical details, including their relevant qualifications and experience and the skills they bring to the board; - in the case of a candidate standing for re-election, the term of office currently served, if the candidate is an independent director a statement to that effect and a statement by the Board as to whether it supports the election or re-election and a summary of the reasons why.
+- identifying and nominating candidates for directorship; - establishing criteria for Board membership, including desired qualifications, skills, experience and competencies; - reviewing current and anticipated Board membership requirements, including: - establishing and overseeing processes for the review of the performance of individual directors and the Board as a whole: - assessing the extent to which the required skills are represented on the Board and the necessary and desirable competencies of Board members; and - assessing the time commitments of non-executive directors and whether candidates (having regard to other commitments) can meet these commitments, and - consideration of the results of the performance assessment of individual directors and determining its endorsement of the directors to stand for re-election at the next annual general meeting.

+The roles of Chairman and Managing Director are not combined.
 The Managing Director is accountable to the Board for all authority delegated to the position.